AWWShuck/pwnagotchi-rulesdic/README.md

     "^00:16:6F"   # Samsung Electronics
 ]
 main.plugins.rulesdic.handshakes_dir = '/home/pi/handshakes' # default
-main.plugins.rulesdic.max_crack_time = 10 # optional, defaults to 10 minutes if not set
+main.plugins.rulesdic.max_crack_time = 5  # defaults to 10 minutes if not defined, you can also use -1 for Infinite cracking time
 ```

 # Features